XAML Browser Applications

-XAML Browser Applications (XBAP, pronounced "ex-bap") are Windows Presentation Foundation (.xbap) applications that are hosted and run inside a web browser such as Firefox or Internet Explorer.
+XAML Browser Applications (XBAP, pronounced "ex-bap") are Windows Presentation Foundation (.xbap) applications that were intended to run inside a web browser such as Firefox or Internet Explorer through the NPAPI interface.
+Due to NPAPI being phased out in recent years, and from lack of support, there are currently no browsers that support XBAP applications.

 Hosted applications run in a partial trust sandbox environment and are not given full access to the computer's resources like opening a new network connection or saving a file to the computer disk and not all WPF functionality is available.
 The hosted environment is intended to protect the computer from malicious applications; however it can also run in full trust mode by the client changing the permission.
-Starting an XBAP from an HTML page is seamless (with no security or installation prompt).
-Although one perceives the application running in the browser, it actually runs in an out-of-process executable (PresentationHost.exe) managed by a virtual machine.
-In the initial release of .NET Framework 3.0, XBAPs only ran in Internet Explorer.
-With the release of .NET Framework 3.5 SP1, which includes an XBAP extension, they also run in Mozilla Firefox.
+Starting an XBAP from an HTML page was seamless (with no security or installation prompt).
+Although one perceived the application running in the browser, it actually ran in an out-of-process executable (PresentationHost.exe) managed by a virtual machine.